-Applications for grants from the Irish Endocrine Society for 2022 are now open.
+Applications for grants from the Irish Endocrine Society for 2022 are now closed.
 Please refer to the funding section for further details and advise on how to apply.

 Current Committee Members 2022